Callinectes sapidus: Ecology

-Lifecycle
+Life cycle

 Growth

 Eggs of C. sapidus hatch in high-salinity waters of inlets, coastal waters, and mouths of rivers, and are carried to the ocean by ebb tides.
 During seven planktonic (zoeal) stages, blue crab larvae float near the surface and feed on microorganisms they encounter.
 After the eighth zoeal stage, larvae molt into megalopae.
 This larval form has small claws called chelipeds for grasping prey items.
 Megalopae selectively migrate upward in the water column as tides travel landward toward estuaries.
 Eventually, blue crabs arrive in brackish water, where they spend the majority of their lives.
 Chemical cues in estuarine water prompt metamorphosis to the juvenile phase, after which blue crabs appear similar to the adult form.

 A blue crab grows by shedding its exoskeleton, or molting, to expose a new, larger exoskeleton.
 After it hardens, the new shell fills with body tissue.
 Shell hardening occurs most quickly in low-salinity water where high osmotic pressure allows the shell to become rigid soon after molting.
 Molting reflects only incremental growth, making age estimation difficult.
 For blue crabs, the number of molts in a lifetime is fixed at about 25.
 Females typically exhibit 18 molts after the larval stages, while postlarval males molt about 20 times.

 Male blue crabs tend to grow broader and have more accentuated lateral spines than females.
 Growth and molting are profoundly influenced by temperature and food availability.
 Higher temperatures and greater food resources decrease the period of time between molts, as well as the change in size during molts (molt increment).
 Salinity and disease also have subtle impacts on molting and growth rate.
 Molting occurs more rapidly in low-salinity environments.
 The high osmotic pressure gradient causes water to quickly diffuse into a soft, recently molted blue crab's shell, allowing it to harden more quickly.
 The effects of diseases and parasites on growth and molting are less well understood, but in many cases have been observed to reduce growth between molts.
 For example, mature female blue crabs infected with the parasitic rhizocephalan barnacle Loxothylacus texanus appear extremely stunted in growth when compared to uninfected mature females.
 Blue crabs may reach maturity within one year of hatching in the Gulf of Mexico, while Chesapeake Bay crabs may take up to 18 months to mature.
 As a result of different growth rates, commercial and recreational crabbing occur year-round in the Gulf of Mexico, while crabbing seasons are closed for colder parts of the year in northern states.